SynoSoftware/rawBit/ARCHITECTURE.md

      * `/ws` → WebSocket endpoint.
    * API handlers call engine functions directly or via a small command queue (depending on locking model).

+    * Embedded Mongoose HTTP/WS server (tiny footprint)
+    * JSON parsing via Mongoose's built-in mg_json API
+    * JSON serialization via simple mg_printf-based builders

+        Note on Mongoose:

+        Mongoose is used for HTTP/JSON/WebSocket because it lets us deliver quickly with minimal code.
+        If its binary impact ever becomes significant, this layer is fully replaceable with a custom micro-server (~500–800 LOC).
+The engine and UI are deliberately structured so that the HTTP/WS front-end can be swapped without touching torrent logic or UI code.

 3. **Event / notification layer**

    * Runs on the engine thread (or a small helper inside `engine_session`).